ECMWFCode4Earth/challenges_2021/README.md

 # ECMWF Summer of Weather Code 2021

-ECMWF Summer of Weather Code is a collaborative programme where each summer several developer teams work on innovative weather-, climate- and atmospher-related open-source software.
+ECMWF Summer of Weather Code is a collaborative programme where each summer several developer teams work on innovative weather-, climate- and atmosphere-related open-source software.
 ESoWC is organised by the [European Centre for Medium-Range Weather Forecasts (ECMWF)](www.ecmwf.int) and supported by [Copernicus](climate.copernicus.eu).

 <br>